SUV Rollover FAQ

 How do most SUV rollovers occur?

 Most rollover accidents occur when driver loses control of the SUV.
 Common causes of loss of control are speeding and sharp turns.
 Inclement weather also plays a part in SUV rollovers.
 More than 90% of all rollovers occur after a driver runs off the road.
+An Atlanta car accident lawyer can help victims investigate the cause of a crash.

 Why do consumers need to know about SUV rollovers?